-Transcortical sensory aphasia is a form of aphasia that can cause poor auditory comprehension.
-It typically occurs after damage to the temporal lobe.
+There are many types of aphasia, which is a communication disorder caused by neurological injury.
+One type of aphasia, called transcortical sensory aphasia, can cause poor auditory comprehension.
+It most commonly occurs after damage to the temporal lobe.

 Causes of Transcortical Sensory Aphasia